DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 end
 ```
 We will use it to execute shell commands to build and deploy our docker container.
-The build jobs are the following:

-Build-Docker
-[TODO add shell script here]

-###### A Freestyle Project Build Job for Deploy-Docker

-This job deploys the web application/REST API - from a Docker container registered at the DockerHub.
-This build script deploys the container to the remote machine by executing a sequence of shell commands.
-Navigate to New Item, select Freestyle project, and give it the name Deploy-Docker.
-Subsequently, under Source Code Management choose Git and point it to the repository on GitHub containing the Dockerfile [TODO add repo here].
-Now, under Build -> Add build step choose Execute shell.
-Paste the following shell script into the Command field.

 ### Prepare The Remote Static Web Server

-[TODO]

 ## We are Done!